pgaskin/kobopatch-patches/src/versions/4.16.13337/patches.md

 patches (if anyone needs them, PM me or open an issue).
 Some new patches will also be added.

+I am also doing a cleanup of the nickel patches to make them more readable and future-proof.

 ## Added

 ### TODO